gravitational/careers/challenges/systems/challenge-1.md

 [engineering levels document](https://raw.githubusercontent.com/gravitational/careers/main/levels.pdf)
 for more details.

-Split the submission into 2-3 pull requests for us to review.
-We will review every pull request and provide our feedback.

-We are going to compile the program, test it and get back to you.
+# Interview Process

+The interview process will start with you receiving an invite to a private Slack channel.
+That channel will contain the interview panel.
+You can ask them about the engineering culture, work-life balance, or anything else that you would like to learn about Teleport.

 ## Design Doc

+Before writing any actual code, we ask that you write a brief design document.
+The design document should cover: design approach, scope, proposed API, security considerations, CLI UX, and implementation details where appropriate.
 Start with a brief doc that covers the edge cases and design approach.
 At Teleport, we prefer Markdown for
 [our designs](https://github.com/gravitational/teleport/blob/master/rfd/0000-rfds.md).

+Please submit the design document and all code in a GitHub repository.
+Public or private is your choice.
+Please submit the design document as a Pull Request to allow us to provide you feedback on the proposed design.

+A few notes about the design document:

+* Try to get the design document approved within the first 2-3 days.
+This is to ensure you have enough time to work on the implementation.
+* Avoid writing an overly detailed design document.
+Two to three pages is sufficient.
+* Avoid sending us draft design documents.
+It is difficult to evaluate which parts are draft and which parts are complete.
+Instead we encourage asking questions in Slack and sharing a design document that is ready to be reviewed.

 Be sure to cover the following in your design: